|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-Signature Version 4 requires that you sign your message using a key that is derived from your secret access key rather than using the secret access key.
-To calculate a signature, you must first derive a signing key from your AWS secret access key.
-Then, you use the string to sign that you created in Task 2: Create a String to Sign for Signature Version 4 and your derived signing key as the inputs to a keyed hash function.
+Before you calculate a signature, you derive a signing key from your AWS secret access key.
+(You don't just use your secret access key to sign the request.)
+You then use the derived key and the string to sign that you created in Task 2: Create a String to Sign for Signature Version 4 as the inputs to a keyed hash function.
 The hex encoded result from the keyed hash function is the signature.

 To calculate a signature

-Message Authentication Codes (HMACs) as shown by the following pseudocode,
+message authentication codes (HMACs) as shown by the following pseudocode, where

 Pseudocode for deriving a signing key